Tampa Museum of Art: History

+The museum was renovated in 2023 at a cost $15 million, adding seven new gallery spaces and an education Center.
+A planned expansion will add a 150-seat auditorium, an art lounge, an event space, a rooftop event venue, a café, and a sculpture park.

 Building

 The building, by architect Stanley Saitowitz, is designed to look like "an electronic jewelbox box sitting on a glass pedestal" and makes use of aluminum, glass, and fiber optic color-changing lights in the exterior walls to "make the building itself a work of art".

 The interior is more neutral, with mostly white surfaces and subdued lighting.
 The architect describes it as "a frame for the display of art, an empty canvass to be filled with paintings, a beautiful but blank container to be completed by its contents."
-It includes a gift shop and an indoor/outdoor cafe.
+It also includes a gift shop.

 In 2010, the Tampa Museum of Art was chosen as a winner of an American Architecture Award by The Chicago Athenaeum Museum of Architecture and Design.

 Exhibits

-The Tampa Museum of Art currently has two floors; the first hosts the Help and Visitation Desk, alongside a joint cafe and gift shop for the museum, and the second floor is where the circulating galleries are on display.
-The permanent collection of the Tampa Museum of Art houses ancient pottery and tools from civilizations before and during Ancient Greece sponsored by the University of South Florida Special Collections, and other exhibits, like the exhibit "An Irresistible Urge to Create: The Monroe Family Collection of Outside Art", which features works from artists around the state in a variety of mediums, and the works of Paul Jenkins, an Abstract Expressionist whose works are currently on display.
+The Tampa Museum of Art currently has two floors; the first hosts two entrances and two Help and Visitation Desks, as well as a gift shop on the building's west side.
+The second floor is where the circulating galleries are on display.
+The permanent collection of the Tampa Museum of Art houses ancient pottery and tools from civilizations before and after Ancient Greece, sponsored by the University of South Florida Special Collections, and other exhibits, like the exhibit "Purvis Young: Redux" showcasing a large collection of work by Purvis Young.
 There have also been recent renovations to the museum, largely in creating an expanded educational space that can be separate from the main galleries, and an expanded gallery to house the works of children who take classes in the expanded space.
 The space is designed to exist within the same building as the rest of the museum, but is slated to continue operations well after the closing of the main galleries, and is designed to host classes in a variety of mediums, including digital art and photography.